ludo2ne/projet-info-2A/README.md

 python -m unittest
 ```

-At the very first launch of the application, choose ==initialiser la base de données== in the menu.
+At the very first launch of the application, choose **initialiser la base de données** in the menu to :
+- create schema and tables
+- pop tables with a data sample

+## How to log as an Administrator

+use pseudo : **admin**